* This is the Professional Version. *

 Treatment depends on the specific mechanism of the hemolysis.

 The presence of panagglutinating antibodies in warm antibody hemolytic anemia makes cross-matching of donor blood difficult.
 In addition, transfusions often superimpose an alloantibody on the autoantibody, accelerating hemolysis.
-Thus, transfusions should be avoided whenever possible.
-When necessary, they should be given only in small aliquots (100 to 200 mL over 1 to 2 h, with monitoring for hemolysis).
+Thus, transfusions should be avoided when anemia is not life-threatening.

 AIHA is divided into warm antibody hemolytic anemia and cold agglutinin disease based on the temperature at which the autoantibodies react with RBCs.